mindspore-ai/mindspore/model_zoo/official/cv/faster_rcnn/README.md

 # Quick Start

 After installing MindSpore via the official website, you can start training and evaluation as follows:

+Note: 1.the first run will generate the mindeocrd file, which will take a long time.
+2. pretrained model is a resnet50 checkpoint that trained over ImageNet2012.
+3. VALIDATION_JSON_FILE is label file.
+CHECKPOINT_PATH is a checkpoint file after trained.

 ```
 # standalone training